-The User Object function is used to mark objects between ships.
+The User Objects function is used to handle the objects marked in the Graphical View.

 • Calibration

 The intention of the SIS calibration is to find remaining biases in the installation angles and to find any time synchronization biases between the systems.